shreyasajj/SpotBotMessager/README.md

 # Commands
 * `!"Any song"` - Adds to Queue to current device playing
-* `!!next` - Skips songs to current device playing
+* `!!next` - Skips songs on the current device playing
-* `!!back` - Go back a song to current device playing
+* `!!back` - Go back a song on the current device playing
 * `!!fplay "Song to play"` - Searches for the song and force play the song for the current device playing
 * `!!volume "a number from 0-100"` - Changes the volume for the current device